ceejbot/soulsy/docs/article-layouts-v2.md

 Colors are conventionally given in rgba order, but the order doesn't matter.

-### Background image elements
+### Image elements

-Background images use a point to describe how large to draw the image, and a color to specify what color to draw it.
+Image elements appear as parts of slot layouts, the overall hud layout, and elements like the poison indicator.
+Images use a point to describe how large to draw the image, and a color to specify what color to draw it.
 The `svg` field names the image file to draw.
-The svg file must be in the directory `resources/backgrounds`.
+The svg file is assumed to be in the directory `resources/backgrounds`, but you may point to an image in a different sub-folder of `resources` like this: `../icons/icon.svg`.
 Here's an example:

 ```toml
 [background]